RespiraWorks/Ventilator/software/README.md

 * [design](design) - documents on software architecture and requirements
 * [common](common) - code common to both controller and GUI executables
 * [controller](controller) - code for pneumatic system controller (stm32)
-* [debug](debug) - controller debug client and other tools for calibration, configuration and testing
+* [tools](tools) - controller debug client and other tools for calibration, configuration and testing
 * [gui](gui) - code for the ventilator graphical interface (Qt)